0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 notes:

-A hello world is all very well, but lets build something with persistance showing how to use the shuttle infrastructure from code principles.
+A hello world is all very well, but let's build something with persistance showing how to use the shuttle infrastructure from code principles.

 ---